OLATHE SOUTH THEATRE

 ACTING METHODS AND TECHNIQUES

 There are so many amazing books written about acting.
 Each person has a slightly different approach.
 Stanislavski's system has been extremely influential on the development of acting training in our country, but there are other great acting methods and techniques.
-Below is a short PowerPoint document about famous acting teachers from history.
-Below that are videos and information on the four most significant people who influenced acting in the United States over the last 100 years: Stanislavski, Hagan, Meisner, and Adler.
+Below that are videos and information on the four most significant people who influenced acting in the United States over the last 100 years (Stanislavski, Hagan, Meisner, and Adler), and two bonus techniques (Practical Aesthetics and Viewpoints.)

 Stanislavski